 Different employers may use different titles for similar job positions.
 Thus, it is necessary to make sure that the title of your resume is aligned with the one on the job description.
 For example, Two different employers may use HR Executive and HR Associate as titles for a similar job role.

 The professional profile section on the top of the resume should highlight your experiences, expertise, and skills that best match the most important requirements of the job.
 This section should be updated for each application to convey the key benefits you can deliver to the employer.

 Keywords are one of the most important aspects of a resume.
-Strategic use of keywords reduces the risk of being rejected by ATS in the pre-screening stage.
+Strategic use of keywords enhances the chances of clearing the initial stage.
 Keywords may differ from job-to-job, thus, it is important to analyze the job description, identify the required keywords and phrases, and include them wherever relevant.
 This will ensure that the resume is ATS-compliant.
 Tip: Add a ‘Key Skills’ section in your resume and update for each application.

 4. Relevant Experience

 At times, customizing a resume may also involve reordering or amending work experience based on the job requirements.
 This could involve changes in the professional, additional, and voluntary experience sections to ensure relevant concepts are highlighted, complementary ones summarised, and redundant ones excluded.
 In most cases, your most recent and senior experience is the most relevant, assuming you are targeting jobs in the same domain.

 5. Cover letter

 While all employers may not specifically ask for a cover letter, it is always a good idea to submit one with your application to highlight your drive for the job.
 Like the resume, a cover letter should be customized too.
 Here is how you can do this.